 Do not rent a stroller from Disney.
 Those strollers are cheap and you’ll regret it.
-Rent from an outside vender.
+Rent from an outside vendor.
 We rented from Kingdom Strollers.
-What was great about Kingdom Strollers is that they delivered the stroller to the bellman’s desk our Disney resort.
+What was great about Kingdom Strollers is that they delivered the stroller to the bellman’s desk at our Disney resort.
 And when we were done, we turned it in there too.
 No need to ever leave Disney to get it.
 No need to waste space in your car to bring one with you.
 It was well worth the money.

 5) Dad Gear

-Okay so that is quite a list up there.
+Okay, so that is quite a list up there.
 What are you going to carry it all in?
 Enter the High Speed Daddy Tactical Diaper Bag.
 Yep, I carried this bad boy around Disney for 5 days and 33 miles and it was awesome.
 Read my full review on it.
-Do not discount the value of a well made, easy to carry backpack while you visit Disney.
-So dads, you can spend a little on dad gear getting ready for the big trip.
+Do not discount the value of a well-made, easy-to-carry backpack while you visit Disney.
+So, dads, you can spend a little on dad gear getting ready for the big trip.